The BDRD for those aged 18 and under

 Two hours will be spent in a masterclass-style performance class.
 We ask participants to prepare a piece for this class, and there will be a pianist available to accompany.

-In 2017 we hope to run the following classes:
+In 2017 we offered the following classes:

 A workshop helping you to make your staccatos shorter, your accents more powerful and your slurs smoother.
 With demonstrations, exercises and practice techniques to take away with you.